paketo-buildpacks/liberty/README.md

 | --------------------- | ------- | ------------------------------------------------------------------------------------------------- |
 | `<dependency-digest>` | `<uri>` | If needed, the buildpack will fetch the dependency with digest `<dependency-digest>` from `<uri>` |

+## Installing Features

+You can install features by setting `$BP_LIBERTY_FEATURES` to be a space separate list of the features you want to install.
+For example, `BP_LIBERTY_FEATURES='jdbc-4.3 el-3.0'`.
+You can see a full list of available features in the [Liberty documentation on Features](https://openliberty.io/docs/22.0.0.2/reference/feature/feature-overview.html).

+Features are by default downloaded from Maven Central.
+You can control this behavior using the [standard environment variables for controlling `featureUtility`](https://openliberty.io/docs/22.0.0.2/reference/command/featureUtility-modifications.html).
+For example, `FEATURE_REPO_URL`, `http_proxy` and `https_proxy`.

-## Using Custom Features
+### Using Custom Features

-Custom features can be configured on the server by supplying an external configuration package containing the feature JAR and manifest along with a feature descriptor.
+Custom features can be configured on the server as well by supplying an external configuration package containing the feature JAR and manifest along with a feature descriptor.

-### Feature Manifest
+#### Feature Manifest

 The feature manifest is a TOML file called `features.toml` containing a list of `features` that should be installed on the server.

 A feature has the properties: